andreav/swgit/doc/readme/_build/text/readme.arch.txt

    This branch:

-   * Is created by default when issueing this command from an *INT/stable* branch:
+   * Is created by default when issuing this command from an *INT/stable* branch:

         swgit branch --create 'hotfix'

-   * Has a "FIX" branch type, but behaves exaclty like any FTR branch.
+   * Has a "FIX" branch type, but behaves exactly like any FTR branch.

    * Has a branch name as provided at creation time.